wisnudir/steam-external-downloader/README.md

 ### v1.2
 - [ ] Add modulator game support feature.
 This will allow you to manage (add, delete, edit) the external link and game supported.
+- [ ] Add button in required item, so you dont have to open required item first.
 - [ ] ...

 *In version 2.0 will significanly different*